ircam-ismm/sync/README.md

 <dt><a href="#SyncClient">SyncClient</a></dt>
 <dd><p><code>SyncClient</code> instances synchronize to the clock provided
 by the <a href="#SyncServer">SyncServer</a> instance.
-The default estimation behavior is strictly monotonic and guarantee a unique conversation from server time to local time.</p>
+The default estimation behavior is strictly monotonic and guarantee a unique convertion from server time to local time.</p>
 </dd>
 <dt><a href="#SyncServer">SyncServer</a></dt>